hamlibdk/HAMLIB-SDK/README.md

 **Step 3a: Upgrade your Qt Deployment**

-A Minimum Qt installation pegs at [Qt][] at version 5.12.12.
-If you did not use the "F" Full option for [Qt][] deployment or you want to update Qt to the recommended 5.15.2 version you should do so now. **The use of Qt 5.15.2 is highly recommended.**
+A Minimum Qt installation pegs at [Qt][] at version 5.15.2.
+If you did not use the "F" Full option for [Qt][] deployment or you want to add additional Qt versions - i.e. test 6.3.0 version - you should do so now.

-i.e.
+**The use of Qt 5.15.2 is the Qt deployment for JT-ware.
+Qt6 streams are not yet supported.**

+**It is not recommended that versions of Qt below Qt 6.3.0 / MinGW 11.2 be used in this JTSDK**

+To add an additional version of Qt to the default Qt 5.15.2 version:

 - Navigate to the Qt Deployment directory
 - Run the Qt Maintenance Tool from your Qt deployment directory (i.e. **C:\JTASK64-Tools\tools\Qt**)

-To add Qt 5.15.2:
+To add Qt 6.3.0:

-- Add Qt 5.15.2 MinGW.
+- Add Qt 6.3.0 MinGW
+- Ensure that components Qt 6.3.0/MinGW 11.2.0 64 bit and Qt 6.3.0/Qt5 Compatability Module are added.
+- Select Qt 6.3.0/All Additional Libraries .
-- Add Developer and Designer Tools / MinGW 8.1.0 64-bit
+- Add Developer and Designer Tools / MinGW 11.2.0 64-bit
 - (Recommended) Add the OpenSSL 1.1.1x toolkit (it helps with a WSJTX download).

 On Completion:

 - Adjust the maker file in **x:\JTSDK64-Tools\config** marker file to match the Qt version that you want to use
-- i.e. rename **qt5.12.12** to **qt5.15.2**
+- i.e. rename **qt5.15.2** to **qt6.3.0**

 ************************************************************************************
 There must only be ONE marker file for Qt in **x:\JTSDK64-Tools\config**